 UN concerned over tobacco fair in Philippines

-The World Health Organization expressed concern Tuesday that the Philippines is encouraging smoking by hosting one of the world's largest tobacco trade shows, where city authorities lifted an indoor smoking ban for participants.
+The World Health Organization has expressed concern that the Philippines is encouraging smoking by hosting one of the world's largest tobacco trade shows.

-The fair called ProTobEx ASIA will be held in Manila's Pasay city this week for the second consecutive year.
-Organizers said they chose the Philippines over other locations in Asia because of its vibrant tobacco industry and the "phenomenal" support of the Pasay city government, which has waived a ban on indoor smoking at the venue, the World Trade Center.
+The two-day fair called ProTobEx ASIA opened Wednesday in the capital's Pasay city for the second consecutive year.
+Organizers said they chose the Philippines over other locations in Asia because of its vibrant tobacco industry and the "phenomenal" support of the Pasay city government.

 Senior WHO adviser Eigil Sorensen said that the Philippine government is a signatory to the international Framework Convention on Tobacco Control, which bans tobacco advertising, promotion and sponsorship.